-We ended up going with a mosaic tile (Crystal Canyon) for the floor because of our curbless shower.
-We wanted the floor tile to continue seamlessly into the shower and a shower floor needs to be laid with a mosaic tile so water can drain properly.
+We ended up going with a mosaic bathroom tile (Crystal Canyon) for the floor because of our curbless shower.
+We wanted the floor tile to continue seamlessly into the shower and a shower floor needs to be laid with mosaic tile so water can drain properly.

 What we love about Crystal Canyon is that it is a timeless material and color, but it is laid in a cool angular pattern.
-Some of the tiles have a polished finish and the rest are honed.
+Some of the bathroom tiles have a polished finish and the rest are honed.
 This creates a beautiful effect when the light hits the floor just right!

 For the shower walls, we opted for a brick pattern.
 Since the pattern of the floor tile was pretty busy, we wanted to keep things simple on the walls.